Kialo requires cookies to work correctly.

 is a major concern for library goers.

 Libraries act as equal access resources to the public, regardless of income.
-For people who don't have access to the internet or suitable electronic devices to use for books (like the poor or even recent refugees), they would lose out on equal access to them.
+For people who don't have access to the internet or suitable electronic devices to use for books (like the poor or recent refugees), they would lose out on equal access to them.

 Many libraries are cultural icons and historical landmarks, so these would be lost (culturally among other methods) if they go away.